69. Competitive Equilibria with Arrow Securities#

 First, we create a Python class to compute the objects that comprise a competitive equilibrium with sequential trading of one-period Arrow securities.

-We’ll study some finite horizon economies after we look at some infinite-horizon economies.
+We’ll study examples of finite horizon economies after we first look at some infinite-horizon economies.

 class RecurCompetitive: